 ERCKWA runs up to 10 Mega Camps each year.
 These six-day camps include up to 30 kids and 30 volunteers involved in activities such as team-building, craft, beach games, painting, sport and much more.

-For more information about how to support ERCWA please contact us on:
+For more information about how to support ERCKWA please contact us on: